connexcs/docs/docs/webphone.md

 1. Ensure **Domain (B)** (signaling domain from above) points ONLY to the server where you enable WebRTC.
 2. Navigate to **Setup :material-menu-right: Settings :material-menu-right: Servers :material-menu-right:** select the server, then Edit.
-    * Update the FQDN (Fully Qualified Domain Name) to the server
+    * Update the FQDN (Fully Qualified Domain Name) to the server.
-    * Ensure that both **TLS** and **WebRTC** are enabled
+    * Ensure that you enable both **TLS** and **WebRTC**.
-    * Run `Install Server` if any settings were changed
+    * Run `Install Server` if any settings gets changed.

 !!! tip "AnyEdge and WebRTC"
     If you are using AnyEdge, you can enable WebRTC automatically by adding a domain name to your AnyEdge Domain.

 ### Setup Web Phone Domain

-Once domains, certificates, and server settings are updated, we can add the Web Phone domain.
+Once domains, certificates, and server settings get updated, we can add the Web Phone domain.

 1. Go to **Setup :material-menu-right: Integrations :material-menu-right: Web Phone**
 2. For **Domain**, enter **Domain (A)**